About Wire and Stones

 Special shoutout to Erin Dana Balzrette and Cabs & Slabs on Facebook and my dear friends Karen and Rick Stenger at Evolution Gems.

-There are so many more great artist/contributors on the wire wrap tips & tutorial group "tribe" too many to mention.
+There are so many more great artist/contributors out there in FB groups and Youtube, too many to mention.
 Many thanks for all the great work and inspiration out there!